 Well qualified applicants will have the following:

-- Well written personal statement that demonstrates high level writing and critical thinking skills as well as strong desire and capability to pursue graduate study and strong commitment to the Women's Health Care field.
+- Well written answers to the application questions that demonstrate high level writing and critical thinking skills as well as strong desire and capability to pursue graduate study and strong commitment to the Women's Health Care field.

 - Recommendations that address an applicant's nursing skills, contributions to place of employment or education, dedication to the nursing field, specifically women's health care, and to lifelong learning.